 5 Apps and Social Networks Teens Love

 Teens love to spend time online and as a parent it can be difficult to keep up with the latest social media, messaging apps and websites.
 Webwise spoke with Irish teens recently on what websites and apps they use most.
-Here’s the 5 most popular apps used by our Youth Panel members.
+Here are the 5 most popular apps used by our Youth Panel members.
 Please note: Under the new E.U General Data Protection Regulation (GDPR), Ireland has now set the Digital Age of Consent to 16 years old.
 This means young people under the age of 16 in Ireland are not allowed to access these platforms.

 Snapchat is an instant messaging application used to share photos, videos, text, and drawings.
 It’s free to download the app and free to send messages using it.
 It has become hugely popular in a very short space of time, especially with young people.
 There is one feature that makes Snapchat different from other forms of texting and photo sharing: the messages disappear from the recipient’s phone after a few seconds.